Alogani/NimGo_multithreadingattempt/README.md

  - `proc waitAll[T](task: seq[Task[T]]): seq[T]`
  - `proc waitAny[T](task: seq[Task[T]])`
  - etc. ?
-- [X] Implements I/O operations for timers/process/events/signals
+- [X] Implements the I/O operations for timers/process/events/signals
-- [ ] Implements some basic I/O operations for sockets
+- [ ] Implements the basic I/O operations for sockets
-- [ ] Implements all I/O operations for sockets
+- [ ] Implements the all I/O operations for sockets
 - [ ] See if an interoperability layer can be implemented between NimGo's *Task[T]* and std/asyncdispatch's *Future[T]*

-## Comparisons with alternatives I/O handling paradigms
+## Comparisons with alternatives I/O handling paradigm

-For simplicity, I will use the term "coroutines" to refer to "stackful coroutines".
-But they desugn two different techniques to suspend the execution flow:
-- Stackful coroutines, which are also called green threads or fibers.
-Stackful coroutines maintain their own call stack, allowing them to suspend and resume execution while preserving the state of local variables and function calls.
-This makes them more resource-intensive but more powerful for complex control flow.
-Languages like Go and Lua use stackful coroutines.
-(A noticeable fact about Go's goroutines: stack size is dynamically managed and OS threads are spawned as needed)
-- Stackless coroutines rely on different techniques, such as generators, to remember the state of execution.
-They often rely on compiler transformations to convert synchronous code into suspendable code.
-Stackless coroutines are more lightweight but have more limitations compared to stackful coroutines.
-Nim's async/await is an example of stackless coroutine.

 ### Compared to sync operations: